LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Theoretical Analysis

 {\bf Communication load during aggregation.} While each user uploads a masked model of length $d$, in the phase of aggregate-model recovery, no matter how many users drop, each surviving user in $\mathcal{U}_1$ sends a coded mask of size $\frac{d}{U-T}$.
 The server is guaranteed to recover the aggregate-model of the surviving users in ${\cal U}_1$ after receiving messages from any $U$ users.
 The total required communication load at the server in the phase of mask recovery is therefore $\frac{U}{U-T}d$.

-{\bf Computation load during aggregation.} For \scheme, the major computation bottleneck is the decoding process to recover $\sum_{j \in {\cal U}_1} \mathbf{z}_j$ at the server.
-This involves decoding a dimension-$U$ MDS code from $U$ coded symbols, which can be performed with $O(U\log U)$ operations on elements in $\mathbb{F}_q$, hence a total computation load of $\frac{U\log U}{U-T}d$.
+{\bf Computation load during aggregation.} The major computational bottleneck of \scheme is the decoding process to recover $\sum_{j \in {\cal U}_1} \mathbf{z}_j$ at the server.
+This involves decoding a $U$-dimensional MDS code from $U$ coded symbols, which can be performed with $O(U\log U)$ operations on elements in $\mathbb{F}_q$, hence a total computational load of $\frac{U\log U}{U-T}d$.

-We compare the communication and computation complexities of \scheme with baseline protocols.
-In particular, we consider the case where secure aggregation protocols aim at providing privacy guarantee $T = \frac{N}{2}$ and dropout-resiliency guarantee $D = pN$ simultaneously, for some $0\leq p < \frac{1}{2}$.
-As shown in Table~\ref{table:compare_google}, by choosing $U = (1-p)N$, \scheme significantly improves the computation efficiency at the server during aggregation. \google and \googlep incurs a total computation load of $O(dN^2)$ and $O(d N\log{N})$ respectively at the server, while the server complexity of \scheme almost stays constant with respect to $N$.
-The is expected to substantially reduce the overall aggregation time for a large number of users, which has been bottlenecked by the server's computation in \google~\cite{bonawitz2017practical,MLSYS2019_bd686fd6}.
+We compare the communication and computational complexities of \scheme with baseline protocols.
+In particular, we consider the case where secure aggregation protocols aim at providing privacy guarantee $T = \frac{N}{2}$ and dropout-resiliency guarantee $D = pN$ simultaneously for some $0\leq p < \frac{1}{2}$.
+As shown in Table~\ref{table:compare_google}, by choosing $U = (1-p)N$, \scheme significantly improves the computational efficiency at the server during aggregation. \google and \googlep incurs a total computational load of $O(dN^2)$ and $O(d N\log{N})$, respectively at the server, while the server complexity of \scheme remains nearly constant with respect to $N$.
+It is expected to substantially reduce the overall aggregation time for a large number of users, which is bottlenecked by the server's computation in \google~\cite{bonawitz2017practical,MLSYS2019_bd686fd6}.
 More detailed discussions, as well as a comparison with another recently proposed secure aggregation protocol~\cite{zhao2021information}, which achieves similar server complexity as \scheme, are carried out in Appendix~\ref{appendix:discussion}.